davidfekke/fek.io/src/blog/2021-09-01/how-to-add-unit-testing-to-express-using-jest.md

 },
 ```

-Lets' take a quick look at what command is doing.
+Lets' take a quick look at what this command is doing.
 We are telling `Node` to run the jest command in the `node_modules/.bin/jest` location.
 This in turn runs the jest-cli.
 We are also running a flag `--experimental-vm-modules` to allow us to run ESModule import/export syntax.
 We are also using jest's `--coverage` flag to get a code coverage report to let us know what percentage of our code is covered by unit tests.

 ## Express App Example

 For the purposes of this example, I am going to create a simple Express app that has two routes.
-One that will operate as a home page with a route of `/`, and one that has a route called `hello` that takes one input parameter called `:name`.
+One that will operate as a home page with a route of `/`, and one that has a route called `/hello` that takes one input parameter called `:name`.

 ```javascript
 // routes/default.js